samotop/AI-Agent-WebScraper/README.md

 This project demonstrates an AI-powered web scraping tool using LangChain, FastAPI, and Retool.

+## Demo Video
+Watch the agent in action on YouTube: [AI Agent - WebScraper](https://youtu.be/bOzgokOK3ZA)

 ## What it does

 - Accepts a URL input from the user via Retool UI